christophernhill/nese/network/file_transfer_performance/measurement/README.md

 Files in this directory provide examples of how to measure performance for these pieces on a Linux system.
 The files contain examples for measureing each piece in isolation and for measuring various sub-combinations of the full end-to-end flow.

+## Basic model

 The basic model that these examples were created for is a setup shown below.